(Transparent, inflation-protected, and operating under conventional banking laws) ·

 price of gold and will be bought back at the price current at the time of

 maturity.
 Thus the government will

-not pay any riba and the bond-holders will not demand or receive any riba,
+not pay any riba and the bond-holders will not demand or receive any

-and very transparently compensated.
+be automatically and very transparently compensated.

 All other normal commercial banking operations will take place as in a conventional bank.

 receive several types of services from the bank.
 These include